chart21/mkdocs-hpmpc/docs/parallel-model.md

 The previous examples illustrated how the vectorized programming model can be used to parallelize operations on secret shares.
 However, in addition to vectorizing individual operations, multiple operations should also be grouped together to minimize the number of communication rounds between parties.
-Assume that x,y,z are now arrays of size 100.
+Assume that x,y, and z are now arrays of size 100.
 Observe that the following code snippet requires the same number of communication rounds as the previous example, but performs 100 times as many operations.

 ```cpp
 for(int i=0; i<100; i++)